agno-agi/agent-infra-docker/README.md

 ### Configure API keys

-We use GPT 5 as the default model, please export the `OPENAI_API_KEY` environment variable to get started.
+We use GPT 5 Mini as the default model, please export the `OPENAI_API_KEY` environment variable to get started.

 ```sh
 export OPENAI_API_KEY="YOUR_API_KEY_HERE"